Online M.Ed. in Special Education: Dual Concentration in High and Low Incidence Disabilities

 *Check the Department of Education requirements for your state to determine if testing is required.

 Online Master of Education in Special Education: Dual Concentration in High and Low Incidence Disabilities

-The University of Maine’s online Master of Education in Special Education with a Concentration in both High and Low Incidence Disabilities prepares you to provide high-quality education to students with mild to significant disabilities such as learning disabilities, autism, and/or emotional/behavioral disorders.
-You’ll learn how to use the latest evidence-based strategies to develop curriculum and create safe, inclusive, and culturally-responsive classrooms in a variety of educational settings.
-By understanding how to apply best practices, you can provide students with the proper attention, assistance, and instruction to help them succeed.
+The University of Maine’s online Master of Education in Special Education with a Concentration in High and Low Incidence Disabilities prepares you to provide high-quality education to students with mild to significant disabilities such as learning disabilities, autism, and/or emotional/behavioral disorders.
+You’ll learn to use the latest evidence-based strategies to develop curriculum and create safe, inclusive, and culturally responsive classrooms in various educational settings.
+By understanding how to apply best practices, you can give students the proper attention, assistance, and instruction to help them succeed.

 - Earn your degree from anywhere.
 Our program is 100% online so you can learn when you want, wherever you are.